ES EN

 (Source: This post and comment on the Synesthesia subReddit.
 2023.)

 As with other types of synesthesia, the taste or smell concurrents are automatic or involuntary, and they are consistent.
+This means the synesthete doesn't have to think about or decide on the taste or smell, and the same taste or smell is always produced by the same conceptual trigger.
 In practice, for these types of synesthesia to manifest, some focus or concentration on the stimulus in question would probably be required, or a particular frame of mind (it would occur at times when the synesthete is particularly sensitive, tired, relaxed, etc.).
+So the synesthetic tastes or smells might not be produced every single time the person perceives the concept in question, as is also often the case for other types of synesthesia that have smell or taste concurrents.

 Lexical-gustatory and lexical-olfactory synesthesia, where words have tastes or smells, could perhaps be included in this group if it is considered that the words triggering them are concepts.